liviobue/ml2_project/README.md

     - Users can set parameters such as frame rate for processing videos.
     - Option to use accurate summaries from the database for improved responses.

+5. **Accessability for Blind Users**:
+    - Added Help lables to button and input fields
+    - Use aria-label attributes or similar alternatives to ensure each interactive element is properly described.

 By combining these features, the project not only provides a practical tool for the visually impaired but also creates an inclusive platform that encourages user interaction and feedback.
 This ensures that the system evolves to better meet the needs of its users, making video content more accessible and enjoyable for everyone.

 ## Evaluation